Lata Mondal

 Lata Mondal (লতা মণ্ডল; born 16 January 1993) is a Bangladeshi cricketer who plays for the Bangladesh national women's cricket team.
-She plays as a right-handed batter and right-arm medium bowler.
+She is an all-rounder, playing as a right-handed batter and right-arm medium bowler.

 Early life and background

 Mondal was born on 16 January 1993 in Dhaka, Bangladesh.

 Career

 Mondal was a member of the team that won a silver medal in cricket against the China national women's cricket team at the 2010 Asian Games in Guangzhou, China.

 Mondal made her ODI debut against Ireland on 26 November 2011.

 Mondal made her T20I debut against Ireland on 28 August 2012.
 In October 2018, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.

 In November 2021, she was named in Bangladesh's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In January 2022, she was named in Bangladesh's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.
 Later the same month, she was named in Bangladesh's team for the 2022 Women's Cricket World Cup in New Zealand.